gofractally/psibase/doc/psidk/src/specifications/app-architecture/README.md

 ## App interface

-A client-side component intedended to:
+Psibase service developers can build components that run client-side known as app interfaces.
+App interfaces are responsible for:

-1. Wrap complicated interactions with one or more services into concise and user-friendly APIs
+1. Wrapping complicated interactions with one or more services into concise and user-friendly APIs
-2. Manage and expose client-side local storage between apps
+2. Managing and exposing client-side local storage between apps
-3. Facilitate all interactions between an app and the [Supervisor](./supervisor.md)
+3. Using the supervisor to send and receive messages to and from other app interfaces

 Psibase apps enjoy unprecedented modularity and allow apps to define both client and server-side functionality that can be reused by other apps.
 App interfaces are the innovation that allow this client-side modularity.
 See the [app interfaces](./app-interfaces.md) specification for more details.

+## Supervisor

+Psibase apps are all loaded inside of a client-side component known as the supervisor.
+The supervisor is responsible for:
+1. Instantiating apps
+2. Facilitating all communication between UIs and app interfaces, app interfaces and other app interfaces, and app interfaces and services

+See the [supervisor](./supervisor.md) specification for more details.

 ## User interfaces